wtfkimi/project_for_absoft/README.md

 Third:
 In project you can use markers, which you can see in pytest.ini, more about markers you can see there "https://habr.com/ru/post/269759/"
+Also, you can choose language for tests.
+Use fixture --language=eng or --language=ru

+How to run tests
+Run tests in terminal or in command prompt（cmd）, pytest -s --browser_name=firefox test_getnada.py